go-arrower/arrower.org/docs/basics/04-repeating-tasks/index.md

 # Repeating Tasks

-If you want to run repeating tasks, arrower utilises [pg_cron](https://github.com/citusdata/pg_cron).
+If you want to run repeating tasks, Arrower utilises [pg_cron](https://github.com/citusdata/pg_cron).

 :::tip
 TODO Link to the architectural vision of utilising postgres as much as possible